RossM/XCOM2ShadowOps/BlackOps/ReadMe.txt

   * Shield Protocol has an improved visualization.
   * Tracking no longer applies a red outline to units it reveals.
   * Changing equipped weapons will apply the soldier's custom weapon color and pattern if the new weapon doesn't have either.
-  * Most Hunter abilities have new or improved icons.
+  * Most class abilities have new or improved icons.
 Bugfixes
   * Tracking correctly reveals Faceless inside its range.
   * Assorted minor fixes.